kazimgorgulu/pal-gds/docs/quick_layout.rst

 Quick Layout
 -----------------

-In this section we will create a simple circuit layout with a directional coupler and grating couplers.
+In this section, we will create a simple circuit layout with a directional coupler and grating couplers.
 We will first create individual component cells and then create circuit by connecting these components.
 We will use parametric cell definition of directional coupler existing in ``pcell_library`` in ``palgds`` to keep tutorial short.